Non-stop flights to Oslo (OSL)

 Flights from Luxembourg to Oslo

-Luxembourg City is the only city in Luxembourg with direct flights to Oslo.
+There is 1 airport in Luxembourg that has a direct connection to Oslo, which is Luxembourg City.
 From Luxembourg City, direct flights are offered by Luxair.

 Flights from Malta to Oslo